How to view customer cart in WooCommerce

 Why and how should you improve your cart and checkout experience?

-There are a few key reasons why you should improve your cart and checkout experience for your online store.
+There are a few key reasons why you should try to recover abandoned carts and improve your cart and checkout experience for your online store.
 By improving your cart and checkout, you can reduce the number of WooCommerce abandoned carts and increase sales.
-So instead of focusing on cart abandonment recovery and trying to recover cart abandonment with different abandonment cart plugins and abandonment cart emails, you can reduce the cart abandonment percent overall.
+So, instead of focusing on cart abandonment recovery and trying to recover cart abandonment with different abandonment cart plugins and emails, you can reduce the cart abandonment percentage overall.
 Better cart and checkout experience can improve customer satisfaction and loyalty, leading to repeat customers.
-Finally, improving your cart and checkout can help you stand out from the competition.
+Finally, improving your cart and checkout can help you stand out.

 Conclusion

-In today’s article, we have explored the different ways you can view customer carts in WooCommerce.
-We have also explored how to use the cart content data from your WordPress website to search and filter your customer and get some insights about your cart abandonment and what you can do about it.
+In today’s article, we have explored how you can view customer carts in WooCommerce.
+We have also explored how to use the cart content data from your WordPress website to search and filter your customers and get some insights about your cart abandonment and what you can do about it.